Sangley: Culture

 In Vigan, Ilocos Sur, known as kasanglayan (meaning "where sangleys live"), prosperous Chinese-Filipino merchants built stone-and-wood houses (really brick and wood) called bahay na bato.
 These followed some of the tradition of Malay village houses-on-stilts, called bahay kubo, but instead of using bamboo and thatch, they used molave-wood structural beams to frame the two-story house.
 Walls were formed of brick coated with plaster.
-Sliding window panels made of translucent capiz shells, in latticework patterns, enclosed the typically large horizontal windows.
+Sliding window panels made with translucent capiz shells, in latticework patterns, enclosed the typically large horizontal windows.
 On the outside, sliding wooden shutters could cover the windows for another layer of privacy and ventilation control.
 This area has been designated as an historic district.

 In contrast to the typical stone-and-brick Spanish colonial houses, this style of residence was better suited to the tropical environment of the islands.
 It was more flexible, so could better withstand frequent earthquakes.
 The steep roofs with overhanging eaves provided shelter against rain and storms, and added to the sense of openness and space connecting the interior and exterior.
 These helped shield residents from seasonal monsoons.
 During less severe rain and in the hot summers, the sliding windows could be opened to allow greater circulation of air and more light into the house.
 When illuminated at night, such houses resemble giant Chinese lanterns.
 The stone/brick-and-wood house became so widespread throughout the islands that this Chinese-Filipino merchant's house came to be known as the "colonial Filipino" style.

 The mestizos de sangley synthesized a hybrid culture incorporating Hispanic and European influences with both indigenous and Asian elements.
 In fashion, cuisine, design and architecture, a distinctive style emerged, especially among the wealthier segment.
 As the sangley prospered from trading, they built the first and in many cases the only stone-and-wood houses in the countryside.
 Like other rising elites, they created forms of conspicuous consumption to signify their status.
 The mestizos de sangley held feasts to commemorate baptisms, weddings, funerals and processions.
 As the 19th century drew to a close, the colonial Spanish empire in the Philippines was defeated by the rising Western empire of the United States following the Spanish–American War.

 Following the war, the United States took possession of the Philippines and influenced its culture in turn.
 The Filipinos, including the mestizos de sangley, were referred to as "little brown Americans".
 The Philippines was made a protectorate in relation to the United States, with the residents given special status but not U.S. citizenship at the time.